 Some of the most common procedures that are likely to be listed in day care treatment-specific insurance policy include eye surgery, dental surgery, chemotherapy, haemodialysis among others.
-One point worth noting here is that day care treatments covered in insurance plans differ from policy to policy.
+One point worth noting here is that day care treatments differ from policy to policy.

 Outpatient Department (OPD) Treatment:

 OPD is a treatment wherein certain treatment or diagnosis of a certain type of illness upon the advice of a medical practitioner.
 This involves the patient visiting the clinic or any of the doctors’ consultation rooms.

 While OPD still feels similar to daycare, the actual difference can be explained with the level of hospitalisation involved in either of these cases.
 For instance, in a day care treatment, a patient needs to be admitted to the hospital for however short a duration to trigger an insurance claim.
 On the other hand, an OPD is getting a procedure done without needing to be admitted.
 A perfect example for OPD would be root canal, which could be taken care of with a routine visit to a dentist’s office rather than getting admitted.

 How are Settlements Made for OPD and Day Care Treatments?